ABergman7/ABergman7.github.io/HW3/Index.md

     }

 ```
-Not too much of a difference here, and as a person coming from a Java background it was bit relieving.
-What is nice to note here is the XML is incredibly handy and easy to use for documentaiton all it takes to generate is the typing /// for a short cut!
+Not too much of a difference here, and as a person coming from a Java background it was quite relieving.
+What is nice to note here is the XML short cut is incredibly handy and easy to use for documentaiton all it takes to generate is typing ///

 Well enough of the similarities lets look at the differences!
-1 specific class that I want to talk about is the LinkedQueue class, and to save space lets look at the push() method.
+One specific class that I want to talk about is the LinkedQueue class, and to save space lets look at the push() method.

 ### Java